 Form 10-Q Section Regulation S-K or Other Reference Summary of Requirement Relevant Guidance Reviewer Notes and Comments Review Status: Complies?
 Yes/No Item 6.
 Exhibits.
 Item 6.
-Exhibits 601 General Summary of Requirements Item 601(a)(2) (excerpt) Each Form 10-Q must contain an exhibit index, which must appear before the required signatures in the Form 10-Q. Each exhibit shall be listed according to the number assigned to it in the exhibit table.
+Exhibits 601 General Summary of Requirements Each Form 10-Q must contain an exhibit index, which must appear ltem 601(a)(2) (excerpt) before the required signatures in the Form 10-Q. Each exhibit shall be listed according to the number assigned to it in the exhibit table.
 If an exhibit is incorporated by reference, this must be noted in the exhibit index.
 Each exhibit identified in the exhibit list (other than an exhibit filed in eXtensible Business Reporting Language) must include an active link to an exhibit that is filed with the Form 10-Q or, if the exhibit is incorporated by reference, an active hyperlink to the exhibit separately filed on EDGAR.
 If the company amends the Form 10-Q, each amendment must include hyperlinks to the exhibits required with the amendment.
 The rows immediately below summarize selected significant exhibit filing issues.
 A list of exhibits required by Form 10-Q follows these summaries.

-Form 10-Q Section Regulation S-K or Other Reference Summary of Requirement Relevant Guidance Reviewer Notes and Comments Review Status: Complies?
+Form 10-Q Section egulation S-K or Other Reference Summary of Requirement Relevant Guidance Reviewer Notes and Comments Review Status: Complies?
 Yes/No Hyperlinks to Exhibits SEC rules require companies to include active hyperlinks to exhibits in most reports filed with the SEC under the Exchange Act and most registration statements filed under the Securities Act.
 This applies to exhibits filed with the Form 10-Q report as well as exhibits incorporated by reference to prior filings.
 SEC rules also require companies to file most Exchange Act reports in HTML format, rather than ASCII.
 Exhibit Hyperlinks and HTML Format (Release Nos.
 33- 10322; 34-80132) SEC Adopts Mandatory Exhibit Hyperlinks and HTML Format Rules Reminder: SEC Exhibit Hyperlink And HTML Format Rules Become Effective (Goodwin alert)

-Form 10-Q Section S Regulation S Reference K Summary of Requirement Relevant Guidance Reviewer Notes and Comments Review Status: Complies?
-Yes/No Hyperlinks to Information Incorporated by Reference SEC Securities Act Rule 411 and Exchange Act Rule 12b-23 require that companies include hyperlinks to information on EDGAR if it has been incorporated by reference into a registration statement or prospectus.
-Confirm that each reference has been hyperlinked to the correct information by testing each hyperlink.
-Note the following: Companies that use hyperlinks to incorporate information by reference in a Form 10-Q should include the hyperlink itself together with a statement that clearly identifies the document where the incorporated information was originally filed or submitted and the location of the information within that document The rules do not require a company to file an amendment to a document solely to correct an inaccurate hyperlink unless that hyperlinks to information incorporated by reference in an effective registration statement The rules do not require a company to correct inaccurate hyperlink was included in a pre-effective registration statement The rules do not require a company to correct inaccurate hyperlinks to information incorporated by reference in an effective registration statement The rules do not require a company to correct inaccurate hyperlinks to information incorporated by reference in an effective registration statement by including a corrected hyperlink in a subsequent periodic report or a post-effective amendment Filings that are subject to the amended hyperlinking requirements in Rules 411 and 12b-23 must be filed in HTML format The SEC indicated in the adopting release that the amendments are "solely meant to introduce a navigation feature and do not impose additional or modified requirements regarding what information may be incorporated by reference."
-FAST Act Modernization and Simplification of Regulation S- K, Release No. 33-10618 Disclosure Simplification, Round Two: A Deep Dive Into The SEC's New Amendments SEC Adopts Mandatory Exhibit Hyperlinks and HTML Format Rules Yes □ No □
+Form 10-Q Section or C otion S-K Other erence Summary of Requirement Relevant Guidance Reviewer Notes and Comments Review Status: Complies?
+Yes/No SEC Securities Act that companies incomposed prospectus.
+Confirm that each rinformation by testing Note the following: Companies the reference in a submitted and document.
+The rules doed document solly hyperlink was.
+The rules doed hyperlinks to effective regist hyperlink in a amendment.
+Fillings that are requirements format.
+The SEC indicate incompose additional incompose additional prospectus.
+Rule 411 and Exchange Act Rule 12b-23 require lude hyperlinks to information on EDGAR if it has by reference into a registration statement or reference has been hyperlinked to the correcting each hyperlink.
+That use hyperlinks to incorporate information by a Form 10-Q should include the hyperlink itself a statement that clearly identifies the document orporated information was originally filed or did the location of the information within that the included in a pre-effective registration statement and require a company to correct inaccurate information incorporated by reference in an information incorporated by reference in an information statement by including a corrected subsequent periodic report or a post-effective re subject to the amended hyperlinking in Rules 411 and 12b-23 must be filed in HTML cated in the adopting release that the amendments regarding what hay be incorporated by reference."
+FAST Act Modernization and Simplification of Regulation S-K, Release No. 33-10618 Disclosure Simplification, Round Two: A Deep Dive Into The SEC's New Amendments SEC Adopts Mandatory Exhibit Hyperlinks and HTML Format Rules Yes □ No □